lomnom/PI/README.md

 ## Usage:

 `python3 PI.py <delay>`, where delay is the minimum time that calculating every digit must take
-When stopped with `ctrl-c`, it will make a file called `PI.txt` with all the progress it has made in calculating pi.
+When stopped with `ctrl-c`, it will make a file called `PI.txt` and save all the PI digits it had calculated.
 **The next time it runs, it will start from the start again!**

 ## Screenshots: